 Campaign Naming Validation and Governance

 Marketing operations teams spend hours cleaning up campaign naming errors — missing UTM parameters, inconsistent taxonomy, typos in source/medium tags.
-A Claude skill can validate campaign names against your naming convention rules before campaigns launch.
+A Skill can validate campaign names against your naming convention rules before campaigns launch.

 • UTM parameter completeness (source, medium, campaign, content, term)